Edward Cullen x Reader Part 1

 I rushed into the empty music room, my chest felt like it was being weighed down by rocks and my throat felt like it was caught in a vice-like grip which made it hard to breathe as I fought the tears that were fighting to escape when I heard what Eric thought and said.

-When I made it to the stage podium, I dropped my backpack on it carefully and held onto the podium as I left out a silent verbal cry when I could hear it in my own head, the scream I exhaled the night of the accident a year ago.
+When I made it to the stage podium, I dropped my backpack on it carefully and held onto the podium as I left out a silent verbal cry I could hear in my own head, the scream I exhaled the night of the accident a year ago.

 A scream that haunts me.